Briefing · 02/05/2026

 • Speaker glitches or odd role switches.
 Multi-speaker generation is impressive, but boundary failures expose the machinery.

 Those failures are useful.
-They show the system is not a single magical model.
-It is a chain of transformations, and each transformation has its own failure surface.
+They show a chain of work, and each stage has its own failure surface.

 Why this is bigger than NotebookLM